 However, as mega-cars increasingly dominate U.S. roads, the problem is unlikely to go away soon.
-In 2019, SUVs, large vans, and pick-up trucks made up 72 percent of vehicle sales in the country.
-Analysts anticipate that number is likely to jump to 78 percent by 2025 if new car assessment programs aren’t reformed to recognize the inherent dangers of huge vehicles — both to highly vulnerable road users like pedestrians, and relatively-vulnerable drivers of small cars.
+In 2019, SUVs, large vans, and pickup trucks made up 72 percent of vehicle sales in the country.
+Analysts predict that number will increase to 78 percent by 2025 if new car assessment programs are unable to recognize the dangerous factors that come with large vehicles and how it can negatively affect vulnerable road users, such as pedestrians and drivers who own small vehicles.

 West Coast Trial Lawyers Is Here to Help

 If you have sustained injuries as a result of another driver’s carelessness, you have the right to hold that driver responsible.
-A car accident attorney at our firm can help you recover financial compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
+An experienced car accident attorney at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.